emcmanus/flashzlib/README.markdown

 ## Important Locations ##

-  - `/bin` Contains the LLVM bitcode library to link against.
+  - `/bin` Contains the z LLVM bitcode library, built with Alchemy V0.5.
 This should be all you need!

 ## How To ##

 #### Build ####

 With `alc-on`, run `CFLAGS="-emit-llvm" ./configure`.

-Then build and move the library with `make all; mv -f z.l.bc bin/z.l.bc`
+Then build and move the library with `make all; mv -f z.l.bc bin/z.l.bc`.

 #### Install ####